The Time Finder with Paula Eder

 Yesterday we explored some of the ways that you can allow yourself much more flexibility in your day by building in brief stopping points where you can adjust your plans to address any changes that have affected your time.

 Today I’d like to take a look at some ways that Segmented Planning can help you sharpen and maintain your focus.
 I’m sure that you have noticed that, throughout your day, you have ebbs and flows of energy.
-Proponents of the Pomodoro Technique advise us to chunk our time and build in short breaks as a way of enhancing focus and flow.
+Proponents of the Pomodoro Technique advise us to chunk our time.
+They advise us to build in short breaks as a way of enhancing focus and flow.
 If you’ve tried it, you know what a powerful tool this can be!

 With Segmented Planning we tweak this technique slightly.